yugabyte/yugabyte-db/docs/content/stable/architecture/docdb-replication/cdc-logical-replication.md

 The following are the main components of the Yugabyte CDC solution:

-1. Walsender - A special purpose PG backend responsible for streaming changes to the client and handling acknowledgments.
+1. CDC Service - Retrieves changes from the WAL of a specified shard starting from a given checkpoint.

 2. Virtual WAL (VWAL) - Assembles changes from all the shards of user tables (under the publication) to maintain transactional consistency.

-3. CDCService - Retrieves changes from the WAL of a specified shard starting from a given checkpoint.
+3. walsender - A special purpose PostgreSQL backend responsible for streaming changes to the client and handling acknowledgments.

 ### Data Flow